-The BKT brand remains, with a core focus on membrane filtration solutions with FMX - an anti-fouling membrane filtration system was developed and adopted more than 13 years ago for Samsung Fine Chemicals.
-Since purchasing the first FMX unit, Samsung has continued to add additional FMX units whenever they expand their product line - now with eight FMX units in full-time operation.
+FMX is an anti-fouling membrane filtration system that was originally developed and adopted for Samsung Fine Chemicals in 2005.
+Samsung has continued to add additional FMX units whenever they expand their product line.
+They now have eight FMX units in full-time operation.

-FMX is the go-to solution for solid-liquid separation and concentration in manufacturing production processes for commercial industries.
-FMX successfully treats the most challenging high solid, high density and high viscosity products, consistently delivering optimal resource recovery and cost savings for our clients.
+FMX is the go-to solution for solid-liquid separation, product concentration and resource recovery in manufacturing processes.
+FMX successfully separates the most challenging high solid, high density and high viscosity feed streams, delivering optimal resource recovery and saving costs for our clients.

 Our Stories: Failure to Success